-- Power operated, sliding or rolling POS

-- Power operated, hinged POH

-- S - Sliding or Rolling
+- Power operated, sliding or rolling POS - Power operated, hinged POH - Sliding or Rolling S Н - Hinged

-- Hinged

-- 1. If hinged, this door shall be of quick acting or single action type.

-- 2. The time of opening such doors in port and closing them before the ship leaves port shall be entered in the logbook.

-- 3. Doors shall be fitted with a device which prevents unauthorized opening.
+- 1. If hinged, this door shall be of single action type. - 2.
+The time of opening such doors in port and closing them before the ship leaves port shall be entered in the logbook. - 3.
+Doors shall be fitted with a device which prevents unauthorized opening.